Home Invasion Survival. What would you do to keep your family safe?

 If you can’t escape, but are out in public, scream your head off.
 Scream things like, “call 911.”

-Visit with your neighbors so they know that you have a family plan and teach them how to react when you need help.
+Visit your neighbors so they know that you have a family plan and teach them how to react when you need help.